RastreatorTeam/rastreator/README.md

 ### 7.3.
 Execute mode

 This mode executes a Cypher statement passed as a one-liner.
-It eases programmatically integration with other tools.
+It facilitates programmatic integration with other tools.

 ```
 RastreatorTeam@localhost$ python3 rastreator.py execute -h